This site contains affiliate links. Please see Policies for more information.

 6. Natural Release: Once your cook time is complete, allow the pressure to release naturally for at least 15 minutes.
 When the pressure valve drops, remove the lid.
 Carefully lift your lasagna from the Instant Pot.
 Remove the foil from the top.
 While not necessary, I like to place it in the oven and broil it to brown the top.

-Collage image shows six different steps in making this lasagna recipe.
+Collage image shows the six steps to making this lasagna recipe.
 The first image is the cheese layer, then the sauce, then more cheese, ground turkey, cheese and basil.
-The final image is the baked lasagna recipe.
+The final image is the baked lasagna.

 How to make WW Lasagna in the Oven